 The level of motivation of teachers remains central in the teaching job performance debates.
 While about 40% of the teachers were on the government payroll in 1996, this figure has risen to 85.1% in 2004 (Ward et al, 2006).
 Government has improved the teacher payroll management and made resources available for increase on the primary school teachers' salaries as a way of motivation.
-Most teachers are paid an equivalent monthly salary ranging 260,000 to 390,000 Uganda shillings (Pallisa District Teacher's Schedules of salary payment, 2007/2008).
+Most teachers are paid an equivalent monthly salary ranging 100 to 150 dollars (Kamuli District Teacher's Schedules of salary payment, 2007/2008).
 Using the School Facilities Grant (SFG), government constructed teachers' houses.
 Buitenlandse (2008) reports that in 2005, approximately 25,000 teachers' houses were available for 124,000 teachers in government schools (including 6,300 houses that were under construction).

-Despite the above motivational factors, there has been deteriorating standards of professional conduct, including serious misbehaviour (in and outside of work), poor preparation of teaching materials especially lesson notes, lack of continuous pupil assessment and general poor professional performance.
-Teacher absenteeism is unacceptably high and rising, time on task is low and falling, and teaching practices are characterized by limited effort with heavy reliance on traditional teacher-centred practices (
+Despite the above motivational factors, there has been deteriorating standards of professional conduct, including serious misbehavior (in and outside of work), poor preparation of teaching materials especially lesson notes, lack of continuous pupil assessment and general poor professional performance.
+Teacher absenteeism is unacceptably high and rising; time on task is low and falling, and teaching practices are characterized by limited effort with heavy reliance on traditional teacher-centered practices (Kamuli Municipal Education Inspection Report, October, 2007).

-Pallisa Municipal Education Inspection Report, October, 2007).
-It is such a situation that prompted the researcher to conduct a study to establish the various extrinsic and intrinsic motivational factors and how they had affected teachers' performance in primary schools in Kameke County , Pallisa district.

-1.3 Objectives of the study.
+It is such a situation that prompted the researcher to conduct a study to establish the various extrinsic and intrinsic motivational factors and how they had affected teachers' performance in primary schools in Nabwigulu sub-county, Kamuli district.
+1.3 Objectives of the study